hdShang/arxiv-daily/docs/cs-RO/2025-10-16/papers/251014612v1-proprioceptive-image-an-image-representation-of-proprioceptive-data-.md

 ---
 layout: default
-title: Proprioceptive Image: An Image Representation of Proprioceptive Data from Quadruped Robots for Contact Estimation Learning
+title: "Proprioceptive Image: An Image Representation of Proprioceptive Data from Quadruped Robots for Contact Estimation Learning"
 ---

 # Proprioceptive Image: An Image Representation of Proprioceptive Data from Quadruped Robots for Contact Estimation Learning